Read about side effects of high dose chemotherapy, whole body radiotherapy and stem cell or bone marrow transplants. Find out what might help.

 Graft versus host disease (GVHD) is a side effect of transplants from a relative or matched unrelated donor.

-GVHD happens because the donor stem cells or bone marrow contain cells from your donor's immune system.
+GVHD happens because the donor stem cells contain cells from your donor's immune system.
 These cells sometimes recognise your own tissues as being foreign and attack them.
-This causes side effects, but can also be an advantage, as the immune cells might also attack any lymphoma cells left after your treatment.
+This causes side effects, but can also be an advantage.
+This is because the immune cells might also attack any lymphoma cells left after your treatment.

 GVHD can be acute or chronic.